 The Series 2019 Housing Refunding Certificates proceeds were used to fund an escrow account in an amount necessary to pay the outstanding principal of the Series 2010B Housing Certificates in the amount of \$15,140,000, plus accrued interest until the July 1, 2020 prepayment date.
 Pursuant to an escrow agreement, dated January 16, 2019, the Financing Corporation was discharged from its obligation to the holders of the Series 2010B Certificates.
 The escrow agent accepted the deposit of net proceeds to be held in an irrevocable escrow fund during the term of the agreement, for the benefit of the Certificate holders, and invested the funds in United States Treasury securities with terms necessary to pay the amounts of principal and interest due.
 The outstanding principal of the Series 2010B Housing Certificates in the amount of \$15,140,000, plus accrued interest, was paid in full on July 1, 2020.
 The advance refunding resulted in a difference between the reacquisition price and the net carrying amount of the refunded debt of \$918,741.
-This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2040 using the straight line method.
-At June 30, 2022, the unamortized balance of the deferred outflow was \$500,927.
+This difference, reported in the accompanying financial statements as a deferred outflow, is being charged to operations through the year 2040 using the effective interest method.
+At June 30, 2023 and 2022, the unamortized balance of the deferred outflow was \$402,754 and \$500,927, respectively.
 The Financing Corporation completed the advance refunding to reduce its total debt service payments over the next 21 years by approximately \$2.7 million and to obtain an economic gain (difference between the present values of the old and new debt service payments) of approximately \$1.8 million.

-The Series 2019 Housing Refunding Certificates are not secured by any assets pledged as collateral.
+The Series 2019 Housing Refunding Certificates are secured by a lien on pledged revenues, on parity with the outstanding Housing Certificates.
+The Certificates are not secured by any assets pledged as collateral.
 The trust indenture contains provisions that in an event of default, the outstanding principal may be accelerated.